Nepal Trekking FAQ

 11. Do I need to bring all the trekking equipment with me or can I find it in Nepal?

 If you are not comfortable bringing your trekking equipment, you can buy or rent it from retailers here in Nepal.
-However we highly recommend you to bring your own trekking boots from your home country, as you may not find best quality and size in Kathmandu.
+However, we highly recommend you bring your own trekking boots from your home country, as you may not find the best quality and size in Kathmandu.

 12. Can I Join a Group?

 Yes.
 My Everest Trip specializes in bringing together small groups of people, so you can better enjoy your time on the trail.

 My Everest Trip always ensures that your trek is as comfortable as possible so we consult with you and fix our daily schedules.
-The average hours you will walk each day is about 4-6 hours but this obviously depends on your pace and level of determination.
+The average hours you will walk each day are about 4-6 hours but this obviously depends on your pace and level of determination.